ISCHEMIC STROKE

 Diagnostic evaluation

-- typical clinical presentation and imaging findings +vascular risk factors (especially hypertension)
+- typical clinical presentation and imaging findings + vascular risk factors (especially hypertension)

 Imaging methods

-- MRI (FLAIR, T2): extensive periventricular and subcortical white matter lesions + subcortical lacunar infarcts + atrophy
+- MRI (FLAIR, T2): extensive periventricular and subcortical white matter lesions + subcortical lacunar infarcts + brain atrophy

 Differential diagnosis